 About a year ago my husband and daughter returned home from a funeral.
-It was the funeral of a little girl in my daughter’s class, who committed suicide.
-12 years old.
+It was the funeral of a little girl in my daughter’s class, who had committed suicide.
+She was only 12 years old.
 Before they left the funeral, the girls’ father called my husband and begged him with tears in his eyes to do whatever he can to monitor our daughter’s internet access.
 Such a tragic event.

 The impact of Technology on a Child’s Brain

 It is a well-known fact that the children of Steve Jobs, together with the kids of CEOs and Venture Capitalists living and working in Silicone Valley, have very limited access to technology.
 Also known as low-tech parents, most of them are in agreement that not only do they understand the dangers of too much screen time, they have also experienced some of it first-hand.
 Therefore, they do not want their kids exposed to dangers like cyber bullying, pornography and other unhealthy content as well as falling prey to becoming a digital addict.
 Steve Jobs was a huge fan of family dinners and face-to-face time, building relationships instead of spending time on technology.
 Most of the Silicone Valley children attend Waldorf schools, which are known for their no-technology approach.
 These schools are of the viewpoint that children under the age of 12 do not benefit from using technology and understand the negative impact it could have on children.
 So what is the impact of technology on a child’s brain?